This post may contain affiliate links. If you use them to make a purchase, we may earn a small commission. Thanks for your support!

 Double-check that your health insurance covers you while traveling.
 If not, the law says you will need to purchase travel health insurance for your entry to Ecuador.
 However, immigration does not check as they cannot figure out a system to confirm health insurance coverage in other countries.
 If you want to be extra sure, print a copy of your health insurance card for immigration.

 If you want to cover your trip with travel insurance, the time to buy it is when you purchase your airline tickets.
 If you want other trip expenses covered, most policies offer increasingly expensive options to cover trip cancellations for any reason.
-Generally, we purchase insurance for our airline tickets and work with individual companies for refunds on hotel stays and tours.
-For more info, you can check out our interview with Wanderwell, a travel insurance broker.
-We asked lots of questions about erupting volcanoes and the like!
+Since the pandemic, we highly recommend purchasing some kind of travel insurance to protect your purchase.
+For this reason, we have partnered with a couple of different providers so that you can requests quotes and make an informed decision:

 Before Your Trip: Galapagos Specific